jacobdotcosta/kcp/README.md

   ./demo1.sh <scenario> [args]

 Commands:
-    s1      Create a workspace, deploy an application, move one level up and verify that no deployments exist as workspaces are isolated
+    s1      Create a workspace, deploy a Quarkus application, move one level up and verify that no deployments exist as workspaces are isolated s2      Create a workspace, 2 Placements/locations and apply a label on syncTarget to deploy a Quarkus application on x physical clusters

 Arguments:
     -h      Display the help